 Each of the seven spacious luxurious guestrooms is named for a legendary couple.
 A gourmet restaurant features a long central dining table, seating up to ten, that faces an open kitchen.
 Breakfast and six-course dinners are served.

 At first glance, the Notre Dame Guest House, part of the Pontifical Institute of Notre Dame of Jerusalem Center, looks like something out of a fairy tale.
 Its ornate twin turrets invite dreams of yore.
 But unknown to many, this pilgrimage center also houses 150 clean, no-frills guestrooms, some with unexpected architectural flourishes.

-The center recently saw the addition of a rooftop Wine & Cheese Restaurant, from which, according to Father Juan Maria Solana, "the view is awesome."
+The center recently saw the addition of their Cheese and Wine Rooftop Restaurant, from which, according to Father Juan Maria Solana, "the view is awesome."